enescingoz/nd013-c2-fusion-final/writeup.md

 #### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?
+In autonomous systems, it is certain that multiple sensors should be used to detect cars, cyclists, pedestrians robustly.
+Also it is certain that it will increase safety.
+With fusing sensor datas, it will mitigate sensor noises and detection errors.

 #### 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?
+Extrinsics and intinsics calibraitons of sensor will highly effect the fusion results.
+Also finding a robust algorithm for all environments (i.e crowd places, different objects than labeled data etc.) will increase algorithm complexity.

+In this project, I had a hard time while implementing kalman filter equations.

 #### 4. Can you think of ways to improve your tracking results in the future?
+- Fine-tune parameterization.
+One idea would be to apply the standard deviation values for lidar.

+- Implement a more advanced data association, e.g. Global Nearest Neighbor (GNN) or Joint Probabilistic Data Association (JPDA).

+- Adapt the Kalman filter to also estimate the object's width, length, and height, instead of simply using the unfiltered lidar detections as we did.

+- Use a non-linear motion model, e.g. a bicycle model, which is more appropriate for vehicle movement than our linear motion model, since a vehicle can only move forward or backward, not in any direction.